Hempiestad/Forensic-Report-Suite/README.md

 ## License

-Use under your organization policy and legal/compliance requirements.
+GPL-3.0 License.
+Use under your organization's policy and legal/compliance requirements.